VLSI-EDA/PoC/docs/QuickStart/index.rst

 **PoC requires:**

 * The Python3 programming language and runtime.
-* Git, if you want to checkout the latest 'master' or 'release' branch.
 * A :doc:`supported synthesis tool chain </WhatIsPoC/SupportedToolChains>`, if you want to synthezise IP cores.
 * A :doc:`supported simulator too chain </WhatIsPoC/SupportedToolChains>`, if you want to simulate IP cores.

+**PoC optionally requires:**

+* Git, if you want to checkout the latest 'master' or 'release' branch.

 .. toctree::
    :hidden: